 Max Siphon of Destruction by level 9 to improve your strongest method of farm, AoE damage, and harass.
 Then max Mace of Spades second to increase its damage for duels.
 Max Creeping Death last as it is mostly a utility skill in its earliest ranks.
 As for any champion's ultimate, put a point in Children of the Grave each time you are able to(levels 6, 11, and 16).

-Boots of Speed give you more mobility which is a problem with most mid lane champs especially Mordekaiser.
+Boots give you more mobility which is a problem with most mid lane champs especially Mordekaiser.
 He's a giant pile of walking metal!
 The three Health Potions help out a lot, since Mordekaiser uses health as the cost for using his abilities.

 Amplifying Tome and two Health Potions are another set of starting items, but I personally do not like this start.
 You have less mobility to escape enemy harass and ganks, and one less Health Potion.
 I would only take these if you are absolutely sure you will dominate your lane.

 You can also start out with nine Health Potions+ two sight wards.
-With the nerf to Boots of Speed, most people prefer potion starts.
+With the nerf to Boots, most people prefer potion starts.
 As Mordekaiser, you will have problems maintaining your health until you get Hextech Revolver.
 The abundance of Health Potions will help keep you in lane, while you continue to farm gold in order to purchase Hextech Revolver.
 You will not have to Recall as early from spamming Mordekaiser's abilities and lose out on experience points and CS.
 The sight wards will help you spot incoming ganks or camp steals.
 They can also help you keep watch of the enemy jungle as you steal their Wraith camp for more CS and gold.
 This is dangerous so do this at your own risk!

 If you are facing an enemy champion that has stealth(doesn't matter what role he or she is filling), you can start with nine Health Potions + one Vision Ward.
 You will have the same amount of Health Potions but one less ward.